CH-REP – Swiss Authorized Representative

 If you do not have a place of business in Switzerland, you must appoint a CH-REP to place medical devices onto the market as it is required by Swiss regulations.

-The annual fee for our service as CH-REP is CHF 1’500.00 per year, no matter how many products or what kind of Risk Class you have.
+The annual base fee for our service as CH-REP is CHF 1’500.00 per Manufacturer.

 No. Art.51 Par.1 of the MedDo as amended simply refers ot Art.
 11 of the MDR.
 However, to be able to perform the tasks elaborated in that article, it is obvious that the Authorized Representative has to have in-house adequate experience and skills to perform the tasks.
 Were that not the case, the liability referred to in par.
 5 of the MDR would be unsupportable.